 This notice describes your confidentiality rights as they relate to information from your medical records and explains the circumstances under which information from your medical records may be shared with others.
 If you do not understand the terms of this notice, please ask for further explanation.
 This notice is given pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA), regarding the protection of patient privacy of health information.

 Uses of Your Health Record / Information

-Each time you visit the LCC Student Health Center, a record of your visit is made.
+Each time you visit the Leeward Community College Student Health Center, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often referred to as your health or medical record, serves as:

 - A basis for planning your care and treatment;